soonkia/UCI_HAR_TidyData/README.md

 UCI_HAR_TidyData
 ================

-This project converts the Human Activity Recognition Using Smartphones Data Set to a tidy dateset where we just pull the averages
+This project converts the Human Activity Recognition Using Smartphones Data Set to a tidy dateset where we just pull the averages.

+###Dependancies

+We make use of the R programming languange to do the transform, and you will require to load the code and run from R. No additional R libraries are required.

 ###Original Dataset